-Figure 5: Study area: winter wheat experiment at Gembloux-Liroux (Belgium) agricultural research station in 2015
+Figure 5.
+Study area: winter wheat experiment at Gembloux-Liroux (Belgium) agricultural research station in 2015

 Regular visual ground observations for disease occurrence (yellow rust, brown rust and septoriosis) took place on 2 rows with no fungicides treatment (row B1 and B3 in figure 2).
 In total, 4 UAV flights with the COSI camera were executed (table 1).
-Due to strong changes in the illumination conditions during the flight on 12/06 a part of the mission has not been used for the analysis of the data.
+The UAV dataset at June, 12th 2015 is cropped on the left side of the field, due to the extreme variations in light conditions during a part of the flight campaign.